valicm/appimage-bash/README.md

 ```

 ### Action Inputs
-- version_url -> URL where the .tar.gz can be downloaded
+- version_url -> URL where the source .tar.gz can be downloaded
 - version_file -> path to the file which contains version string of .tar.gz package
 - version_icon -> name of the image file from original .tar.gz to be used as source icon
 - version_bash -> bash code to search for version string inside _version_file_